aeyakovenko/aeyakovenko.github.io/resume.md

 ##### Senior Engineer, 2006 - 2009
 ##### Engineer, 2003 - 2006
    * Heterogenous Multicore Compute
    Lead development of FastRPC, a brand new technology featured in [Hexagon SDK] for off-loading computations between ARM and DSP co-processors on Qualcomm's mobile chips.
 Achieved a 10x reduction in co-processor communication latency.
 Developed several [patents], and commercialized on modern Android, Windows and Qnx devices.
 Extensive experience developing and debugging multi-core systems.
-Enabled cutting edge Computer Vision, Augmented Reality, 3d camera technologies utilizing Qualcomm's DSP.
+Hands-on experience optimizing performance and power of Computer Vision, Augmented Reality, 3d camera technologies utilizing Qualcomm's DSP.
    * Mobile Operating Systems
    Lead developer of Inter-Process Communication for BREW, Qualcomm's mobile operating system - shipped on thousands of devices and millions of units.
-Additionally developed frameworks, tools, and custom Interface Description Language compiler.
+Additionally developed frameworks, test driven development tools, and custom Interface Description Language compiler.
 Designed critical kernel components.
 Lead interface reviews with a focus on binary backwards compatibility, security, and performance.
    * QChat Push To Talk
    Developed network components using SIP/HTTP/RTP and proprietary standards for QChat Push To Talk service.
 Designed high performance logging tools to handle tens of thousands of transactions per second from many networked components with a real-time monitoring system.